 Maybe you’re sticking to your finance-hating guns and aren’t entirely sold on the idea of embracing money management.
-Let me give you a few examples of why I think finance is so amazing (and because GIFs make everything better)…
+Let me give you a few examples of why I think personal finance is so amazing (and because GIFs make everything better)…

 - There is almost no better feeling than paying off the last dollar of your debt.
 Not there yet?
 Stick with it!
 You’ll be dancing a serious happy dance when your debt hits ZERO.

 - Hitting the ‘Book It’ button on a vacation after saving up.
 Trust me, going into debt to travel does not feel the same as being able to pay for it in cold hard cash.